 The University of Illinois Urbana-Champaign makes every effort to comply with laws and institutional policies on copyright and to encourage awareness within its community of both responsibilities and appropriate actions for compliance.

 Copyright law can be a complex topic to navigate, and the issues students, faculty and staff must confront when it comes to copyright are often different.
 For that reason, the University has compiled a variety of resources to help you navigate your copyright responsibilities.

 In addition, a variety of laws and regulations shape the specifics of copyright law.
 The Higher Education Opportunity Act is one of the laws that shapes copyright policies and education efforts at colleges and universities in America.
 How the University of Illinois at Urbana-Champaign satisfies the requirements of HEOA are outlined on this page.

-The University of Illinois at Urbana-Champaign complies with the University Religious Observances Act (110 ILCS 110/).
+The University of Illinois Urbana-Champaign supports religious, spiritual, and secular inclusion.
+The institution complies with the University Religious Observances Act (110 ILCS 110/).
 Details of the Act are available here.

-As of January 1, 2014, smoking is prohibited on all campus property at the University of Illinois at Urbana–Champaign, both indoors and outdoors, in university-owned vehicles and in privately-owned vehicles parked on campus property.
-The advertising, sale, or free sampling of tobacco products is also prohibited on campus property.
-Littering the remains of tobacco products or any other related waste product on campus property is further prohibited.
+Smoking and the use of all non-combustible tobacco products and non-FDA approved nicotine delivery devices and products is prohibited on all campus property, both indoors and outdoors, and in university-owned vehicles and in privately owned vehicles parked on campus property.
+The advertising, sale, and free sampling of tobacco products and non-FDA approved nicotine delivery devices and products are prohibited on campus property.
+Littering the remains of tobacco and non-FDA approved nicotine delivery devices or products or any other related waste products on campus property is prohibited.
 The complete policy is available here.

-Policies and procedures applying apply to all undergraduate, graduate, and professional students enrolled at the University of Illinois at Urbana-Champaign are found in the Student Code.
+Policies and procedures applying to all undergraduate, graduate, and professional students enrolled at the University of Illinois Urbana-Champaign are found in the Student Code.